7 Foods to Avoid While Trying to Conceive: Your Ultimate Guide

 How often have you heard the phrase, "You are what you eat"?
-Well, this same wisdom applies to your fertility diet.
-The food choices you make can influence both female and male fertility.
-In fact, some preliminary research shows that certain foods can help or hinder your chances of achieving a healthy pregnancy.
+Well, this same wisdom applies to your fertility journey.
+The food choices you make can play a real role in both female and male fertility.
+In fact, some early research shows that certain foods can help or hinder your chances of achieving a healthy pregnancy.

-Bear in mind that fertility is complex, so there is no magic food that ensures swift conception or overcomes all pregnancy challenges.
-However, making specific dietary changes can increase your odds.
+Of course, fertility is complex, and there’s no magic food that guarantees a quick conception or overcomes every pregnancy challenge.
+But making thoughtful dietary changes can genuinely improve your odds.

-In this guide, we'll explore how your diet can affect conception.
-We'll focus on foods to avoid while trying to get pregnant and the best things to consume.
-Alongside diet, we'll share additional tips to enhance your reproductive health.
+In this guide, we’ll walk you through how your diet can affect conception.
+We’ll focus on foods to avoid while trying to get pregnant and the best things to eat instead.
+Along with diet, we’ll also share some extra tips to support your reproductive health.

 One quick thing to note before we jump in.
 Managing stress is just as important as a healthy diet when trying to conceive.
 Remember, the path to pregnancy can be overwhelming, so avoid putting too much pressure on yourself.
-If you're eating nutritiously and balanced most of the time, you're already taking significant steps towards boosting your fertility!
+If you're eating nutritiously and balanced most of the time, you're already taking positive steps in support of your fertility health!

 Why is Your Diet Important When Trying to Conceive?

 Have you ever asked your mother or grandmother if they made any changes to their diet before getting pregnant?
-If you have, they might have given you a puzzled look and replied with a resounding "no." That’s because, in their era, the idea of preconception health1 was almost non-existent, even in planned pregnancies.
-However, nowadays, we know that being healthy before pregnancy, which includes eating a nutritious diet, can increase your chances of conceiving and may prevent certain complications when you do get pregnant.
+If you have, they might have given you a puzzled look and replied with a resounding "no." That’s because, in their era, formal preconception health1 guidance was much less developed than it is today.
+Today, though, we know that being healthy before pregnancy—which includes eating a nutritious diet—can boost your chances of conceiving and may help prevent certain complications when you do get pregnant.

-Most of what we know today about the effect of nutrition on fertility comes from a study based on data from the landmark Nurse’s Health Study.2 In this study, researchers followed nearly 18,000 women trying to have babies and tracked their nutrition and lifestyle habits for eight years.
-Participants were asked to eat plenty of plant-based foods such as vegetables, fruits, whole grains, legumes, and beans, as well as protein-rich foods, healthy fats, and some full-fat dairy.
+Much of what you can draw on today about nutrition and fertility comes from a study based on data from the landmark Nurses’ Health Study.2 In this study, researchers followed nearly 18,000 women trying to have babies and tracked their nutrition and lifestyle habits for eight years.
+The researchers asked participants to eat plenty of plant-based foods such as vegetables, fruits, whole grains, legumes, and beans, as well as protein-rich foods, healthy fats, and some full-fat dairy — the same patterns you can build into your own meals.

-By the end of the study, the investigators found that this fertility diet was linked to having a significantly lower risk of ovulatory infertility, which is when ovulation happens irregularly or doesn’t happen at all.
-Ovulatory infertility is a common cause of infertility in women.3 One thing to note, however, is that food choices have not been shown to play a role in other serious conditions that cause infertility in women and men, such as blocked fallopian tubes, genetic defects, undescended testicles, etc.
+By the end of the study, the researchers found that this fertility-friendly diet was linked to a much lower risk of ovulatory infertility, which is when ovulation happens irregularly or doesn’t happen at all — something worth knowing as you weigh your own food choices.
+Ovulatory infertility is a common cause of infertility in women.3 Keep in mind, though, that your food choices have not been shown to play a role in other serious conditions that cause infertility in women and men, such as blocked fallopian tubes, genetic defects, undescended testicles, etc.

 Are There Any Foods That Cause Infertility in Females?

-There’s no evidence to suggest that there are any specific foods that decrease fertility in females.
-However, it’s important to note that a poor diet can have a significant impact on your hormones, which can lead to ovulatory issues.
-For instance, consuming a carbohydrate-dominant diet with a lot of sugar and starchy foods can cause a sudden spike in insulin levels.
-Excess insulin in the body can interfere with the ovulation process by preventing eggs from maturing properly,4 and it may also increase the risk of ovarian cysts.
+There’s no evidence that any specific food directly decreases fertility in females.
+That said, a poor diet can have a real impact on your hormones, which can lead to ovulatory issues.
+For example, eating a carbohydrate-heavy diet with lots of sugar and starchy foods can cause a sudden spike in insulin levels.
+Research on insulin signalling suggests that elevated insulin may interfere with the way oocytes mature,4 and it may also raise the risk of ovarian cysts.

-Moreover, an unhealthy diet can also lead to weight gain, which can negatively impact reproductive health.
-Studies5 show that women who are overweight or obese tend to have a more challenging time getting pregnant than women who are at a healthy weight, but why?
+On top of that, an unhealthy diet can lead to weight gain, which can take a toll on your reproductive health.
+Studies5 show that women who are overweight or obese tend to have a harder time getting pregnant than women at a healthy weight—but why does this matter for you?

-Being overweight can cause hormonal imbalances that may affect reproductive health.
-For example, abnormal hormone signals from excess body weight can negatively impact ovulation and sperm production.
-Plus, there’s also a strong link5 between obesity, excess insulin production, and polycystic ovarian syndrome (PCOS), which is a leading cause of infertility.
+Carrying extra weight can throw off the hormonal balance your body needs for healthy reproduction.
+For instance, abnormal hormone signals from excess body weight can interfere with ovulation and sperm production.
+There’s also a strong link5 between obesity, excess insulin production, and polycystic ovarian syndrome (PCOS), which is a leading cause of infertility.

-Obesity doesn’t only affect women’s fertility, though.
+And it’s not just women who are affected — if you and your partner are trying together, this matters for both of you.
 According to research,6 men with high body mass indexes (BMI) are more likely to be infertile compared to those with a normal BMI.
-In fact, an increase of just 20 pounds in a man’s body weight may increase the likelihood of infertility by up to 10%.7This is because obesity can cause hormonal imbalances that affect the stimulation of the testicles and inhibit sperm production.
-Additionally, excess fat can cause the primary male hormone, testosterone, to be converted into estrogen,8 which can decrease testicle stimulation.
-Men with high BMIs have also been found9 to have lower testosterone levels and abnormal semen analyses, according to some studies.
+In fact, an increase of just 20 pounds in a man’s body weight may increase the likelihood of infertility by up to 10%.7This is because obesity can cause hormonal shifts that affect how the testicles are stimulated and can slow down sperm production.
+On top of that, excess fat can cause the primary male hormone, testosterone, to be converted into oestrogen,8 which can further reduce testicle stimulation.
+Some studies have also found9 that men with high BMIs tend to have abnormal semen analyses and, based on broader literature, may have lower testosterone levels — worth discussing if your partner is part of your conception plan.

-7 Foods to Avoid While Trying to Conceive
+Which Foods Should You Avoid While Trying to Conceive?

-Now that we’ve explored the importance of a healthy diet, let’s look at the foods and food groups that indirectly affect fertility by meddling with your hormonal balance.
-Remember, though, that when it comes to achieving and maintaining a healthy pregnancy, eating a balanced diet with loads of fruits, vegetables, whole grains, and unsaturated fats is far more important than eating the occasional unhealthy food.
-Here’s what to avoid when trying to get pregnant:
+Now that we’ve covered why a healthy diet matters, let’s look at the foods and food groups that can indirectly affect fertility by throwing off your hormonal balance.
+Keep in mind, though, that when it comes to achieving and maintaining a healthy pregnancy, eating a balanced diet with loads of fruits, vegetables, whole grains, and unsaturated fats matters far more than the occasional treat.
+Here’s what to watch out for when trying to get pregnant:

 Trans Fats

-Typically found in processed and fried foods, trans fats have been linked to several health problems,10 including heart disease, premature deliveries, breast and colon cancer, and more.
-Although they aren’t directly linked to infertility, they can indirectly affect reproductive function by negatively impacting your overall health.
-Plus, trans fats can contribute to insulin resistance, which may disrupt hormonal balance and interfere with ovulation.
-So, instead of trans fats, opt for healthier fats found in nuts, seeds, olive oil, and avocados.
-These sources of unsaturated fats can support reproductive health and overall well-being.
+You’ll typically find trans fats in processed and fried foods, and they’ve been linked to several health problems,10 including heart disease, premature deliveries, breast and colon cancer, and more.
+While they aren’t directly tied to infertility, they can indirectly affect how well your reproductive system works by chipping away at your overall health over time.
+Trans fats can also contribute to insulin resistance, which may throw off hormonal balance and get in the way of ovulation.
+So instead of trans fats, reach for healthier fats found in nuts, seeds, olive oil, and avocados.
+These sources of unsaturated fats can support your reproductive health and overall well-being.

 Refined Carbs

-Refined carbohydrates, such as white bread, pastries, and sugary cereals, have a high glycemic index, meaning they can cause rapid spikes in blood sugar levels.
-Consistently elevated blood sugar levels may lead to insulin resistance, disrupting hormonal balance and negatively impacting fertility.
-Additionally, refined carbs lack essential nutrients and fiber compared to their whole-grain counterparts.
-When trying to conceive, focus on complex carbs from whole grains like quinoa, brown rice, and oats.
-These foods provide sustained energy, support stable blood sugar levels, and offer vital nutrients beneficial for reproductive health.
+Refined carbohydrates—think white bread, pastries, and sugary cereals—have a high glycemic index, meaning they can send your blood sugar on a roller coaster.
+When blood sugar levels stay high over time, it can lead to insulin resistance, which may upset your hormonal balance and work against your fertility.
+Refined carbs also tend to be low in the essential nutrients and fibre you’d get from whole grains.
+When you’re trying to conceive, focus on complex carbs from whole grains like quinoa, brown rice, and oats.
+These foods give you steady energy, help keep blood sugar levels stable, and offer nutrients that are genuinely helpful for reproductive health.

 Added Sugar

-Foods and beverages high in added sugars not only contribute to weight gain and dental issues but can also have adverse effects on fertility.
-For instance, excessive sugar intake can lead to insulin resistance and inflammation, disrupting hormonal signaling in ovulation and menstrual cycles.
-While occasionally indulging in sweets is fine, limiting added sugar intake while trying to get pregnant is essential.
-Remember, the emphasis is on “added” here.
-Although fruits have sugar, they're packed with fiber, vitamins, and antioxidants beneficial for reproductive health.
-So, if you’re wondering if there are any fruits to avoid while trying to conceive, the answer is no. None are off-limits!
+Foods and beverages loaded with added sugars don’t just contribute to weight gain and dental issues—they can also get in the way of fertility.
+Too much sugar can lead to insulin resistance and inflammation, which may disrupt the hormonal signals involved in ovulation and menstrual cycles.
+The occasional sweet treat?
+Totally fine.
+But it’s a good idea to keep added sugar intake in check while you’re trying to conceive.
+And notice the emphasis on “added” here.
+While fruits do contain sugar, they’re also packed with fibre, vitamins, and antioxidants that are great for reproductive health.
+So, if you’re wondering whether there are any fruits to avoid while trying to conceive, the answer is no—none are off-limits!

 High-Mercury Fish

-Certain types of fish, particularly large predatory fish like swordfish and king mackerel, contain high levels of mercury.11 This heavy metal can accumulate in the body over time, potentially harming the nervous system and impairing fertility.
-While fish is an excellent source of omega-3 fatty acids and protein, it’s best to choose low-mercury options, especially when trying to conceive.
-Go for healthier types of fish, such as salmon, trout, shrimp, and sardines.
-Each of these fish is rich in nutrients beneficial for reproductive health without the risk of mercury exposure.
+Certain types of fish, especially larger predatory ones like swordfish and king mackerel, contain high levels of mercury.11 This heavy metal can build up in your body over time, potentially harming the nervous system and getting in the way of fertility.
+Fish is still a wonderful source of omega-3 fatty acids and protein—you just want to choose low-mercury options, especially when you’re trying to conceive.
+Go for healthier picks like salmon, trout, shrimp, and sardines.
+Each of these is rich in nutrients that support reproductive health without the worry of mercury exposure.

 Processed Meats

-Processed meats like bacon, sausage, and deli meats often contain additives, preservatives, and high levels of sodium, which may have negative implications for reproductive health.
-Consumption of processed meats has been associated12 with increased inflammation and oxidative stress, which can interfere with fertility.
-Additionally, processed meats are high in saturated fats, which may contribute to insulin resistance and hormonal imbalances.
-If you’re trying to get pregnant, prioritize protein sources such as poultry, tofu, legumes, and nuts.
-These provide essential nutrients without the harmful additives found in processed meats.
+When you reach for processed meats like bacon, sausage, and deli meats, you’re also getting a load of additives, preservatives, and sodium, which aren’t great news for reproductive health.
+Research links12 eating processed meats to increased inflammation and oxidative stress, both of which can work against fertility.
+These meats are also high in saturated fats, which may contribute to insulin resistance and hormonal imbalances.
+If you’re trying to get pregnant, lean toward protein sources like poultry, tofu, legumes, and nuts instead.
+They give you the essential nutrients you need without the harmful additives found in processed meats.

 Low-Fat Dairy

-Dairy products are good sources of calcium, protein, and other essential nutrients.
-However, some low-fat options may contain added sugars and lack critical fat-soluble vitamins.
-Some studies have found a potential link between low-fat dairy consumption and infertility,13 although more research is needed to establish a definitive connection.
-Instead of low-fat dairy products, consider full-fat or unsweetened options like Greek yogurt, whole milk, butter, and cheese.
+You probably already know that dairy products are wonderful sources of calcium, protein, and other essential nutrients.
+But here’s something that surprises a lot of people: some low-fat options may contain added sugars and miss out on important fat-soluble vitamins.
+Some studies have even found a possible connection between low-fat dairy consumption and anovulatory infertility,13 though more research is needed to say anything definitive.
+Instead of reaching for low-fat dairy, consider full-fat or unsweetened options like Greek yogurt, whole milk, butter, and cheese.

 Sugary Beverages

-Last on our list of things to avoid when trying to get pregnant are sugary beverages.
-Regularly consuming sugar-sweetened beverages can negatively affect male and female fertility.
-A study14 looking at over 3,000 women and over 1,000 of their male partners trying to get pregnant found that those who regularly consumed at least seven sugary drinks per week experienced reduced fertility.
-Interestingly, sugar-sweetened sodas and energy drinks showed the most significant negative impact compared to diet sodas and fruit juice, which didn’t show a significant association with fertility.
+Last on your list of things to steer clear of when trying to get pregnant: sugary drinks.
+Regularly sipping on sugar-sweetened beverages can work against both male and female fertility.
+One study14 tracked over 3,000 women and over 1,000 of their male partners trying to get pregnant, and found that those who regularly consumed at least seven sugary drinks per week experienced reduced fertility.
+What’s interesting is that sugar-sweetened sodas and energy drinks had the biggest impact, while diet sodas and fruit juice didn’t show a meaningful connection to fertility.

 Other Ways to Improve Fertility

-We’ve been over what foods to avoid while trying to conceive, but what else can you do to improve your chances of getting pregnant?
-Here are some additional do’s and don’ts to consider while preparing your body for conception:
+We’ve talked about what foods to avoid while trying to conceive, but what else can you do to give yourself the best shot at getting pregnant?
+Here are some additional do’s and don’ts to keep in mind as you prepare your body for conception:

 What to Do When Trying to Conceive: